Walking in Shropshire

 Walkers are Welcome

-Bishops Castle, Church Stretton, Cleobury Mortimer, Knighton and Much Wenlock are all Walkers are Welcome towns with routes to the main long distance trails of Offa's Dyke and the Shropshire Way as well as many other local routes and walks.
+Bishops Castle, Church Stretton, Cleobury Mortimer, Much Wenlock, Whitchurch, Oswestry, Wellington and Knighton are all Walkers are Welcome towns, with routes to the main long distance trails of Offa's Dyke and the Shropshire Way as well as many other local routes and walks.
 12 Walking with Offa routes can be found at the Shropshire Hills AONB website.